All About Energy Density in Aviation

 How is it used in electric-vehicle technology?

-Electric vehicles (EVs) are powered by lithium-ion batteries.
+Electric vehicles (EVs) are primarily powered by lithium-ion batteries.
 This battery technology has been improving year after year with energy density being one of those improvements.
 Increasing the energy density of an electric vehicle battery has many applications and benefits.

 Why is energy density important in aerospace engineering?